offen/offen/docs/docs/running-offen/configuring-the-application.md

 Defaults to `true`.

-In case you want to run Offen as a horizontally scaling service, you can set this value to `false`.
+In case you want to run Offen Fair Web Analytics as a horizontally scaling service, you can set this value to `false`.
 This will disable all cron jobs and similar that handle automated database migration and event expiration.

 ### OFFEN_APP_ROOTACCOUNT
 {: .no_toc }

 No default value.

-If you want to collect usage statistics for your Offen installation using Offen, you can use this parameter to specify an Account ID known to your Offen instance that will be used for collecting data.
+If you want to collect usage statistics for your installation using Offen Fair Web Analytics, you can use this parameter to specify an Account ID known to your Offen Fair Web Analytics instance that will be used for collecting data.

 ### OFFEN_APP_RETENTION
 {: .no_toc }

 Defaults to `6months`

-By default, Offen retains data for 6 months (186 days) and deletes all data that is older than this threshold.
+By default, Offen Fair Web Analytics retains data for 6 months (186 days) and deletes all data that is older than this threshold.
 In case you wish to expire data even earlier, use this setting to define a shorter retention period.
 Possible values are: